 Attendance at both lectures and tutorials is mandatory and is tightly monitored.
-Failure in Level One and Level Two modules (without legitimate medical cause being evidenced) to attend at least 70% of all lectures and tutorials may result in the exclusion from end of year assessments.
-For further information see the TBLS/UoL Attendance Policy on our website: www.lawschool.gov.ky.
+Failure in Level One and Level Two modules (without legitimate medical cause being evidenced) to attend at least 80% of all lectures and tutorials will result in the automatic exclusion from the end of year assessment in May in the affected module.
+The next opportunity to sit the assessment will be during the resit examination period in September and pass marks will be capped at a maximum of 40%.